michael2012z/BitBible/markdown/KJV/files/Ps.md

 7. The Lord is my strength and my shield; my heart trusted in him, and I am helped: therefore my heart greatly rejoiceth; and with my song will I praise him.

-8. The Lord is their strength, and he is the saving strength of his anointed.their: or, hissaving…: Heb. strength of salvations
+8. The Lord is their strength, and he is the saving strength of his anointed.

-9. Save thy people, and bless thine inheritance: feed them also, and lift them up for ever.feed: or, rule
+9. Save thy people, and bless thine inheritance: feed them also, and lift them up for ever.

 ## Psalms 29

-1. A Psalm of David.Give unto the Lord, O ye mighty, give unto the Lord glory and strength.ye mighty: Heb. ye sons of the mighty
+1. A Psalm of David.Give unto the Lord, O ye mighty, give unto the Lord glory and strength.

-2. Give unto the Lord the glory due unto his name; worship the Lord in the beauty of holiness.the glory…: Heb. the honour of his namein…: or, in his glorious sanctuary
+2. Give unto the Lord the glory due unto his name; worship the Lord in the beauty of holiness.

-3. The voice of the Lord is upon the waters: the God of glory thundereth: the Lord is upon many waters.many: or, great
+3. The voice of the Lord is upon the waters: the God of glory thundereth: the Lord is upon many waters.

-4. The voice of the Lord is powerful; the voice of the Lord is full of majesty.powerful: Heb. in powerfull…: Heb. in majesty
+4. The voice of the Lord is powerful; the voice of the Lord is full of majesty.

 5. The voice of the Lord breaketh the cedars; yea, the Lord breaketh the cedars of Lebanon.

 6. He maketh them also to skip like a calf; Lebanon and Sirion like a young unicorn.

-7. The voice of the Lord divideth the flames of fire.divideth: Heb. cutteth out
+7. The voice of the Lord divideth the flames of fire.

 8. The voice of the Lord shaketh the wilderness; the Lord shaketh the wilderness of Kadesh.

-9. The voice of the Lord maketh the hinds to calve, and discovereth the forests: and in his temple doth every one speak of his glory.to calve: or, to be in paindoth…: or, every whit of it uttereth, etc
+9. The voice of the Lord maketh the hinds to calve, and discovereth the forests: and in his temple doth every one speak of his glory.

 10. The Lord sitteth upon the flood; yea, the Lord sitteth King for ever.